evolution-linux/evolution-docs/src/config/package-documentation/index.md

 # Package Documentation

-The most common media for documentation in Void Linux are [manual pages](./man.md).
+The most common media for documentation in EvolutionOS are [manual pages](./man.md).

 Many packages contain documentation in other formats, like HTML.
 This